pulgamecanica/42Course/42/README.md

 ---

-## ft_matrix
+## matrix
 ![Rust](https://img.shields.io/badge/language-Rust-blue.svg)

-[ft_matrix](https://github.com/pulgamecanica/42Course/tree/main/42/ft_matrix) is a project that allows you to explore Vectors and Matrixes, after this project you should have no problems understanding linear algebra, and how useful are matrixes and vectors in programming.
+[matrix](https://github.com/pulgamecanica/42Course/tree/main/42/matrix) is a project that allows you to explore Vectors and Matrixes, after this project you should have no problems understanding linear algebra, and how useful are matrixes and vectors in programming.

 ---